teanalab/prepost/README.md

 #prepost
-All experiments were performed on a collection of auto reviews, which I include here with used dictionary.
+All experiments were performed on a collection of auto reviews, which is included here with the used dictionary.

-1) goldstandard.txt [prepurchase and postpurchase reviews are annotated by 1 and 2 respectively]
+1) [goldstandard.txt](https://github.com/teanalab/prepost/blob/master/goldstandard.txt) [prepurchase and postpurchase reviews are annotated by 1 and 2 respectively]

-2) dictionary.txt
+2) [dictionary.txt](https://github.com/teanalab/prepost/blob/master/dictionary.txt) [to expand the seed words we utilized online thesaurus  with their synonyms and considered each resulting set of words as a dictionary]

 ##Authors